SAFCSP-Team/exception-handling-multi-catch/README.md

              }
 }
 ```
-> Add the following code to the previous code after completed.
+> Add the following code to the previous code after completed, and see what different is.

 ```java
  finally {